debezium/debezium-design-documents/DDD-36.md

 --add-opens=java.base/java.util=ALL-UNNAMED
 ```

-The library authors are already working on newer releases not to require these without any loss of performance.
+The library authors are working on newer releases that will eliminate these requirements without any loss of performance.

 ## Scalability